ianmjones/options-pixie/src/README.txt

 List, sort, search and view your WordPress site's options records with style.

 == Description ==

+IMPORTANT: This plugin is now deprecated and will no longer be updated, go use [WP Table Pixie](https://wordpress.org/plugins/wp-table-pixie/) instead!

 List, filter, sort and view options records, even serialized and base64 encoded values.